joemecha/brisk-tea-business-api/README.md

 ## Endpoints
 The following are all API endpoints.
 Note, some endpoints have optional or required query parameters.

-- All endpoints run off base connector http://localhost:3000 on local
+~ All endpoints run off base connector http://localhost:3000 ~

 | Method   | URI                                      | Description                              |